-Chess Terms - C
+Terms Starting with C

 The ability to accurately predict moves several turns ahead and foresee changes in the position.
 Used to calculate piece movements and exchanges to achieve favorable positions.
 Unlike mere intuition or strategy, it is the process of considering and evaluating specific sequences move by move